Thomas Wran: Death

-In 1891, following the death of his father at Wandsworth in 1891 Wran returned to London with Eleanor and their ten-year-old granddaughter, Louisa Isabella Wran, to finalise family matters.
+In 1891, following the death of his father at Wandsworth, Wran returned to London with Eleanor and their ten-year-old granddaughter, Louisa Isabella Wran, to finalise family matters.
 Wran had been unwell for some time.
-Workers in stone are exposed daily to stone dust and frequently suffer from silicosis, a disease that has resurfaced in recent times killing men in their twenties.
-On the return voyage to Sydney aboard the P & O liner Victoria, Wran suffered an apoplectic attack and died suddenly off Hawkes Bay in the Red Sea on 7 September 1891.
+Workers in stone are exposed daily to stone dust and frequently suffer from silicosis.
+On the return voyage to Sydney aboard the P & O liner Victoria, (Note: The Victoria registered to P & O, was a 6,091 gross tonnage 'Jubilee Class' liner built by Caird Co, Greenoch, UK, in 1887-1909.
+At 141.93 and 15.84 m beam.
+She was large and fast with a maximum speed of 16 knots and 386 passenger capacity, 230 in first class) Wran suffered an apoplectic attack and died suddenly off Hawkes Bay in the Red Sea on 7 September 1891.
 Reports of Wran's death were published in several papers in Sydney and Sussex Agricultural Express on Saturday 14 November 1891.
 When the Victoria broke its journey briefly for a day to take on water and coal, Wran was buried in the English cemetery in Aden.
 Eleanor lived at 10 Ann Street, Balmain, until her death in 1901.
-A great grandson, Neville Wran (1926-2014), was the longest continuous serving Premier of NSW, 1976–1986, won three elections, pioneered the effective use of television in politics, key elements of gradualist politics, and left a significant legacy of environmental, social, human rights, constitutional and social reforms.
-On retirement from political life Neville Wran became Executive Chairman of the Malcolm Turnbull merchant bank Turnbull and Partners.
+The politician Neville Wran was his great grandson.